wiseman-timelord/NConvert-Batch/README.md

 9. **Delete Originals**: Decide whether to delete the original files when prompted.
 10. **Exit Script**: The script will pause and exit after completing the operations.

+## DISCLAIMER:
+This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
+For full details on your rights and obligations, refer to License.Txt.